Khao Sam Kaeo: Copper

 When looking at copper based atrial culture found at Khao Sam Kaeo, there are three major metallurgical traditions: South Asian, Vietnamese, and Han Chinese traditions.
 Data also reveals that these artifacts were produced skillfully, and that the metalworkers at Khao Sam Kaeo had robust knowledge of multilateral metalworking.
 Based on a lack of evidence that copper was mined and smelted locally, the copper and copper-alloy items located at the site were most likely made from imported materials.
 Most of the copper-alloy artifacts found here have been decorated vessels and ornaments.
 Knobbed bowls with high levels of tin have been found.
 This typological form has been found throughout the Indian subcontinent, most prominently dating between the third and second centuries BCE, and indicate a transmission of ideas that made their way to Southeast Asia.

 Along with metalwork being an important import, either regarding finished products or technology, Khao Sam Kaeo’s export power can be showcased well when looking at metal artifacts.
 Evidence reveals that metalworkers at Khao Sam Kaeo were producing high-tin bronze ingots for export as well as for production tools.
 These high-tin bronze artifacts reflected mainly ornamental purposes, with a wide range of cultural technologies.
 The way in which these metal pieces were produced reflects the idea that cross cultural technology was utilized for export production.
+Sharada Srinivasan reads the slag and technical ceramics as evidence that a cassiterite cementation or co-smelting process was in use by the middle or later first millennium BCE to make high-tin bronze ingots, for export or for use on the site.
+She compares the site's distinctive nippled ingot moulds with crucibles associated with a high-tin bronze ingot at Tilpi in West Bengal and with nippled crucibles from Dariba in Rajasthan, and concludes that the technology of high-tin bronze production is more likely to have travelled from South Asia to Southeast Asia than the other way, as had been more widely believed.
+Higham likewise treats the site as a possible high-tin bronze production centre.

+Accounts of the tin differ.
+Bellina reported in 2007 that the metal was imported from India, and in 2014 that it was obtained locally; Chew notes the two statements without resolving them.